Google Fit: Activity Tracking

 ⚖️ Pros & Cons Analysis

-• ✅ The Good: Exceptional compatibility with a vast range of third-party fitness apps and wearable devices.
+• ✅ The Good: Exceptional integration with the Wear OS ecosystem and a wide variety of third-party fitness hardware.

 🛠️ Room for Improvement